 Targets and recycling rates

-The EU directive targets set through the Packaging Waste Directive for metal packaging is currently 80%.
-The industry has seen a substantial increase in can recycling rates in recent years; the current recycling rate for beverage cans in the UK is around 70% – an impressive jump from just 2% in 1989.
+The EU directive targets set through the Packaging and Packaging Waste Directive for metal packaging is currently 80%.
+The industry has seen a substantial increase in can recycling rates in recent years; the 2017 UK aluminium drinks can recycling rate is 72% (Alupro) – an impressive jump from just 2% in 1989.
 This is thanks in large part to the commitment of the metal packaging industry, investing in programmes like MetalMatters – boosting performance of kerbside collection programmes and Every Can Counts – encouraging consumers to recycle drinks cans “away from home”.

 Recycling cans saves millions of pounds’ worth of energy each year.
 The price paid for scrap metals collected more than covers the cost of collection.
 Because cans are infinitely recyclable and will become cans or other metal products, the industry makes substantial materials savings by not having to use new materials to produce them.
 Recycling cans makes sense from every direction.